-The Otago Program
+The Otago Exercise Program

 Who Can Benefit From Otago?

-Who Leads an Otago Class?
+Who Can Lead an Otago Exercise Program?

 The Otago Exercise Program can be led by anyone trained in the Otago Exercise Program.
 Marymount University offers virtual and in-person training courses that are open to anyone interested in learning about the Otago Exercise Program and assisting older adults in falls prevention programs.